Sucre (state): Economy

 The economy of the state is based on fishing, where it is the main producer of fish in the country.
-In fact, almost 50% of the national production corresponds to this state and supplies 95% of the raw material to the fish processing industry of products such as sardines, tuna, horse mackerel, mullet, grouper, shrimp, lobsters, etc. Almost half of the country's fishing and artisanal fleet is concentrated in this state.
+In fact, almost 50% of the national production corresponds to this state and supplies 95% of the raw material to the fish processing industry for products such as sardines, tuna, horse mackerel, mullet, grouper, shrimp, lobsters, etc. Almost half of the country's fishing and artisanal fleet is concentrated in this state.

-Agriculture and tourism are also important, but one of the most important tourist attractions in Venezuela is Mochima National Park, a protected area shared by the Venezuelan state of Anzoátegui and Sucre.
-This park is a unique place, in which there are a great number of islets and cays that make up the park, in addition to the fact that it has a great flora and fauna in all its extension.
+Agriculture and tourism are also important, but one of the most important tourist attractions in Venezuela is Mochima National Park, a protected area shared by the Venezuelan states of Anzoátegui and Sucre.
+This park is a unique place, in which there are a considerable number of islets and cays that make up the park, in addition to the fact that it has a great flora and fauna in all its extension.
 The park is a great tourist place well known by Venezuelans and beyond.
-In fishing, one of the states that stands out the most is the state of Sucre with a large percentage, some of the states that stand out the most with this one are the states of Nueva Esparta and Falcon, among others.
+In fishing, one of the states that stands out the most is the state of Sucre with a large percentage; some of the states that stand out the most with this one are the states of Nueva Esparta and Falcon, among others.